Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Related Work

 \subsection{Recommendation Systems}

-The majority of conventional RSs are based on collaborative filtering (CF) \cite{CF} which assumes that users with similar historical interactions should have similar preferences in the future.
-As one of the most common CF-based RS, Matrix Factorization (MF) \cite{MF} learns the low-rank embeddings of users and items by factorizing the user-item interaction matrix.
-Based on MF, various variants such as Bayesian Personalized Ranking (BPR) \cite{bpr} and SVD \cite{svd} have been proposed.
-However, these simple factorization models are usually powerless on the ability of representation and weak in capturing the complex interactions between users and items.
-Fortunately, with the prevalence of deep learning, lots of RSs have attempted to mine deeper relations by replacing the matrix factorization model with some deep learning technologies such as auto-encoder \cite{auto_rec} and multi-layer perceptron (MLP) \cite{dmf}.
-Furthermore, He et al. \cite{ncf} argue that the computation of predicted scores by inner product has some limitations and propose the NeuMF to solve this problem by computing predicted scores with MLP instead of inner product.
-These RSs mentioned above have less consideration on the feature crosses while DeepFM \cite{deepfm} has been proposed to enhance the capability of feature interactions with the combination of neural network and the FM \cite{fm}.
-Recently, researches on graph structure data have achieved great progress, and its powerful inference capability is applied to various tasks include recommendation.
-For example, He et al. model the interactions between users and items as bipartite graph and propose the NGCF \cite{ngcf} to combine the idea of CF and graph structure data.
+The majority of conventional {RS} are based on collaborative filtering (CF) \cite{CF}, which assumes that users with similar historical interactions should have similar preferences in the future.
+As one of the most common CF-based RS, matrix factorization (MF) \cite{MF} learns the low-rank embeddings of users and items by factorizing the user-item interaction matrix.
+Based on MF, various variants, such as {B}ayesian {P}ersonalized {R}anking (BPR) \cite{bpr} and {S}ingular {V}alue {D}ecomposition (SVD) \cite{svd} have been proposed.
+However, these simple factorization models are usually powerless in terms of representation ability and weak in capturing the complex interactions between users and items.
+Fortunately, with the prevalence of deep learning, many {RS} have attempted to mine deeper relations by replacing the matrix factorization model with some deep learning technologies, such as multilayer perceptron (MLP) \cite{dmf}.
+Furthermore, He et al. \cite{ncf} argued that the computation of predicted scores by inner product has some limitations and proposed the NeuMF to solve this problem by computing predicted scores with MLP instead of the inner product.
+These {RS} mentioned above have less consideration of the feature crosses, while DeepFM \cite{deepfm} has been proposed to enhance the capability of feature interactions with the combination of a neural network and the FM \cite{fm}.
+Recently, research on graph structure data has achieved great progress, and its powerful inference capability is applied to various tasks, including recommendation.
+For example, He et al. modeled the interactions between users and items as bipartite a graph and propose the NGCF \cite{ngcf} to combine the idea of CF and graph structure data.